Brampage/installation-macos/README.md

 6. Spectacle: Move and resize windows with ease using shortcuts like `cmd+option+left-arrow`
 7. AppCleaner: is a small application which allows you to thoroughly uninstall unwanted apps

+*For VSCode I recommend installing the Settings Sync.
+Settings Sync lets you upload and download your VSCode settings.*

 ## Configure quick access to iTerm